How to Monitor with Logs

-Sortie emits structured key=value logs via Go's slog package.
+Sortie emits structured logs to stderr.
+The default format is key=value text; an optional json mode produces newline-delimited JSON for log aggregation systems.
 Logs are always on — no configuration needed.
 They are the first place to look when something goes wrong.

 Prerequisites